FM says Germany working to end Sudan's pariah status

 It came two weeks after the formation of a power-sharing government by the pro-democracy movement and the generals, which will rule Sudan for a little more than three years until elections can be held.

-Maas told a joint press conference in Khartoum with Sudan's newly appointed Prime Minister Abdalla Hamdok that Berlin would discuss with the international community ways to end Sudan's international pariah status.
+Maas told a joint news conference in Khartoum with Sudan's newly appointed Prime Minister Abdalla Hamdok that Berlin would discuss with the international community ways to end Sudan's international pariah status.

 He said his government would also discuss with the parliament, or Bundestag, in Berlin ways to cooperate on economic development with the new government in Sudan.